paper-leaf/alton/README.md

 ## What makes Alton unique? ##
 Good question.
 Here's why Alton rules:

 1. The **Standard** functionality.
 Standard brings you the full page scrolling you're used to by making the "featured area of projects" in the middle section 100% height, and each scroll directs you to the next one (scroll down) or previous (scroll up).
-[Here's a demo of Bookend.](#)
+[Here's a demo of Standard.](#)

 2. The **Bookend** functionality.
 This allows you to create a bookend experience which allows you to seamlessly introduce your full height section, and summarize or even conclude it.
 [Here's a demo of Bookend.](#)